How do I protect myself from the sun while swimming in open-water?

 This is the kind I use.
 I have to buy it in the US and restock each year since I haven’t found anything similar where I live.

 One of my swim camp students, Margit Skeppar from Lulea Sweden, a dermatologist gave her professional explanation of the difference between chemical block and particle block sun screens.
-You can read that on our swim camp page (link above).

 Baby sunscreens seem more likely to use particle block and avoid harsh chemicals.
 Check labels carefully.
 If certain chemicals are not recommended for babies then it makes me wonder why they would be regarded as OK for adults.
 I try to heed the naturalist advice: if you can’t eat it safely, don’t put it on your skin.